-This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
-Employee received a total of zero (0) points out of a possible ten (10) points in this category; a score much lower than the other employee within her competitive level.
-Employee argues that the documentary evidence does not support the score afforded to her.
-Again, the Principal of Roosevelt was given the discretion to complete Employee's CLDF.
-Employee has provided little credible evidence that may bolster her score in this area.
-Moreover, I find that the Principal at Roosevelt had wide latitude to invoke her managerial discretion with respect to assessing the on-the-job performance and capabilities of her subordinates.
-With respect to Office and School needs, I find that in this matter I will not substitute my judgment for that of the Principal of Roosevelt as it relates to the score she accorded to Employee and her colleague in the instant matter.
+I find that Employee has provided no credible evidence that may bolster her score in this category.
+Moreover, I find that the Principal at Sousa had wide latitude to invoke his managerial discretion with respect to assessing the on-the-job performance and capabilities of his subordinates.
+Regardless of Employee's protestations to the contrary, there is no indication that any supplemental evidence would supplant the higher scores received by the remaining employee in Employee's competitive level who was not separated from service.
+With respect to Office and School needs, I find that in this matter I will not substitute my judgment for that of the Principal of Sousa as it relates to the score he accorded to Employee and her colleagues in the instant matter.